ShepherdMOZ/k-avg-cubic-weight-calc/README.md

 ## Before you run this...
 - You need __Docker__ installed first to run this app.
-- Please make sure that the port 3000 and 8000 is available on your host machine, this app will occupy the two ports while it is running.
+- Please make sure that the port 3000 and 8000 are available on your host machine, this app will occupy the two ports while it is running.

 ## Setup guide
 1. Clone this repo